board of directors

 Gary S. Titus

-Mr. Titus is Senior Vice President and Chief Financial Officer of SciClone Pharmaceuticals, Inc. and has more than 20 years of business experience in the healthcare and biopharmaceutical industries.
+Mr. Titus was appointed as a director in December 2012.
+He has more than 20 years of business experience in the healthcare and biopharmaceutical industries, primarily in senior management roles.
+He is currently a consultant to SciClone Pharmaceuticals, Inc. and served as its Senior Vice President and Chief Financial Officer from December 2008 through May 2013.
 Prior to SciClone, Mr. Titus served as Senior Vice President of Finance and Chief Financial Officer at Kosan Biosciences, prior to its acquisition by Bristol-Myers Squibb, in which transaction he played a significant role.
 Prior to that, Mr. Titus was Chief Financial Officer and Vice President at Nuvelo, Inc. Earlier in his career, Mr. Titus held a variety of positions with increasing management responsibilities at other companies, including Metabolex, Inc., Intrabiotics Pharmaceuticals, Inc., and Johnson & Johnson’s healthcare division LifeScan, Inc. Mr. Titus earned a Bachelor of Science degree in Accounting from University of South Florida and a Bachelor of Science degree in Finance from University of Florida and is a Certified Public Accountant.
 He also completed the Global BioExecutive Program at UC Berkeley’s Haas School of Business and is a member of several professional organizations.

 Richard Chin, M.D.